With big flavours and locally sourced ingredients, Forelles restaurant at Fishmore Hall is a great choice for Sunday Lunch.

 The Shropshire town of Ludlow is famous across the world for its slow food and artisanal food producers.
 And the 3 AA rosette Forelles restaurant at Fishmore Hall is a fantastic place to visit for a relaxing Sunday Lunch.

-Mark and I were invited to visit the restaurant after spending a relaxing afternoon in the spa at Fishmore Hall.
-We were delighted by the high quality of the food we enjoyed, and it made a fitting end to a wonderful afternoon in Ludlow.
+I was delighted by the high quality of the food we enjoyed, and it made a fitting end to a wonderful afternoon in Ludlow.

 How to Find Fishmore Hall